aws-samples/aws-modernization-with-harness/content/020_prerequisites/_index.md

 1. Access an AWS account
 2. Launch Cloud9 IDE Workspace
-3. Sign-up for a Sysdig Trial account
+3. Sign-up for a Harness Trial account

 We will step through each of these in turn.